cedriclevarlet/jbwsl2/readme.md

 ### How do I run it?

-In your command prompt type
+Double click on the executable or, in your command prompt, type
 ```shell
 jbwsl2.exe
 ```